Damalas: Cultural figures

-During this period, the family also produced an infamous figure.
-Aristidis Iakovos Damalà, known in France as Jacques Damala, third son of Ambrosios, was educated at the Imperial Russian Page Corps and served as a military attaché in the Greek diplomatic corps.
-He was introduced to the legendary Sarah Bernhardt in Paris shortly before mid-1881, where they formed a romantic connection.
+During this period, the family also produced an infamous figure, Aristidis Iakovos Damalà, known in France as Jacques Damala.
+He was the third son of Ambrosios, educated at the Imperial Russian Page Corps in Saint Petersburg; a military academy restricted—except by personal appointment of the Emperor—to the sons of high hereditary nobility of Russian lands, and the sons of high-ranking generals.
+He later served as a military attaché in the Greek diplomatic corps, when he was introduced to the legendary Sarah Bernhardt in Paris shortly before mid-1881, where they formed a romantic connection.
 He was posted to Saint Petersburg soon after, where Bernhardt later performed in hopes of seeing him.
 This tour resulted in the furthering of their relationship, to the point where Aristidis left diplomacy to follow her to London, and married her in June 1882.

+During their tumultuous marriage, Bernhardt visited the Damalas family mansion in Ermoupoli, where, in a moment of despair, she used her diamond ring to engrave a French proverb into the glass of a northeastern window: "Souvent femme varie bien fou qui s'y fie" (Often a woman changes, very foolish is he who trusts her).

-There, he attempted an acting career alongside her in Paris, where he already held a distinct reputation for his striking appearance but also for his frequent affairs and opium use, something that led his career to falter, and he died in 1889 at age 34.
+Aristidis attempted an acting career alongside her in Paris, where he already held a distinct reputation for his striking appearance but also for his frequent affairs and opium use, something that led his career to falter, and he died in 1889 at age 34.

-Regarding Jacques, Bram Stoker, the author of gothic horror classic novel Dracula, noted:
+Regarding Jacques, Bram Stoker, the author of the gothic horror classic Dracula, noted his striking and macabre appearance.
+In his 1906 memoir, Stoker recalled a dinner with the actor:

 Funerary bust of Jacques Damala, by his widow Sarah Bernhnardt, 1889, now exposed in the New York MET Museum.

 "I sat next to him at supper, and the idea that he was dead was strong on me.
 I think he had taken some mighty dose of opium, for he moved and spoke like a man in a dream.
 His eyes, staring out of his white, waxen face, seemed hardly the eyes of the living."

-Stoker would later acknowledge that Jacques Damala was one of his models for the titular Count Dracula.
+Modern literary scholars have highlighted this visceral description to connect Damala to the title character of Stoker's novel.
+David J. Skal names Damala as a "slightly better nominee" for Dracula's physical prototype than other historical candidates based on this corpse-like resemblance.
+Additionally, biographer Robert Gottlieb asserts that Stoker explicitly acknowledged Damala as an influence upon the novel's publication in 1897.